How often should I change my air filter?

 In average climate, air filters should be replaced about every 12 months or every 20,000 to 25,000 kilometres.
 In rural areas with a lot of dust and dirt or in cities with a fair bit of traffic, you’ll probably need to replace your air filter a bit more frequently.

-If you’re not sure whether or not it’s time to go ahead and replace your air filter, there are a few ways you can tell.
+If you’re not sure whether or not it’s time to go ahead and replace your air filter, there are a few ways to tell.
 The following are five indicators that it’s time to change your air filter.

 1. Your air filter looks dirty